Is the US Heading Into Recession in 2026? What It Means for Your Money (May Update)

 1. Tariffs & Trade Policy Uncertainty

-Section 122 tariffs expire in July 2026 or get extended permanently.
-Businesses are in a wait-and-see posture, suppressing investment and hiring.
+Section 122 tariffs expire July 24, 2026 — and on May 7 a federal court ruled them unlawful.
+Most importers must still pay through the appeal.
+Section 232 pharma tariffs activate July 31.
+Businesses remain in a wait-and-see posture, suppressing investment and hiring.
 This is the most immediate domestic risk.

 4. AI Investment: The Big Wildcard